jazzpi/sundtek-to-xmltv/README.md

 # Sundtek XMLTV Grabber

-This script grabs EPG data from a Sundtek media server, converts it to XMLTV data and upload (optional) the XMLTV data file to a ftp server.
+This script grabs EPG data from a Sundtek media server, converts it to XMLTV data and upload the XMLTV data file to a ftp server (optional).
 The XMLTV data file can be used e.g. by the Kodi's Simple IPTV addon.

 ## install